PeteSampras/MQ2SpawnDB/README.md

 - [MQ2SpawnDB Roadmap Tracker][GLO_Board]

 ## Contact/Donations
 - You can [email][email] me if you have questions and want to contribute.
-I am also in the MMOBugs discord.
+I am also in the MMOBugs/RedGuides discord.
 - If you like the project and just want to [Donate][donate], that is always appreciated.

 [api]: https://github.com/PeteSampras/MQ2SpawnDB/blob/master/API_examples.md